 - If a users security group does not have this right, then the billing rate will populate/duplicate into the cost rate in these views.

 - Custom Reports do not follow Security Group Rights.
-This is because Custom Report is not accessible to anyone other than an Administrator from a new install.
-So if you need to use the "Time Detail Data" custom report for general use, then use the "Time Detail Data (No Costs)" version to make your report visible to regular users.
+This is because Custom Reports is not accessible to anyone other than an Administrator from a new install.
+So if you need to use the "Time Detail Data (with labor Net)" custom report for general use, then use the "Time Detail Data (No Costs)" version to make your report visible to regular users.

 This is a process that must be run manually after all time entries for the month has been entered before running this process in the Client/Project Multi-View Reports.